AnicetNgrt/jiro-nn/README.md

 ```

 If you want to use the CUDA capabilities of Arrayfire on Linux (was tested on Windows 11 WSL2 with Ubuntu and a RTX 3060), [check out this guide](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#ubuntu-installation).

-If you install none of the above, the default `nalgebra` feature is still available for a pure Rust CPU-bound backend.